BarrettLowe/addons-bythelowes/DNS_Updater/README.md

 ## Configuration
 **Note**: _Remember to restart the add-on when the configuration is changed._

-- __server__ - The domain to update eg. *this.domain.example.com.* (When following the instructions from the link above, you will have the dot at the end)
+- __host__ - The domain to update eg. *this.domain.example.com.* (When following the instructions from the link above, you will have the dot at the end)
 - __api_endpoint__ - The the endpoint setup in API Gateway on AWS
 - __cron_pattern__ - Cron pattern to specify how often the DNS should be updated (API Gateway Charges may apply check before updating too often)
 - __secret__ - The secret specified in the config file in S3 used to verify the request is authenticated